Beyond CPAP: Uncovering the Roots of Sleep Apnea

 The result?

 This is the paradox: more oxygen doesn’t always mean more energy.
-This helps explain why some patients feel better with CPAP… but still wake up tired, inflamed, or foggy.
+It also helps explain why some patients feel immediate relief with CPAP… yet continue to wake up tired, inflamed, or foggy.

 Close-up of a man practicing nasal breathing by closing one nostril with his fingers, illustrating the Buteyko method for improving oxygen efficiency and nitric oxide production.